 Why are manga sales declining?
 I think the biggest reason is because talented people are not going down the path of becoming manga artists.
 Why is that?
 I wrote about my experiences, but the editors of manga have terrible attitudes.
 That hasn’t changed over the years.
 However, unlike before, it’s no longer common sense to obey what they say, no matter how horrible those things may be.
 Unless the editors change their attitudes, talented people will further abstain from going down the path of becoming manga artists.
 The market will be full of boring comics, leading to further decline in sales, and ultimately to the demise of comic magazines.
 I think manga artists will be more active on the internet and cut off the editors to receive what they deserve.
 Those declining charts look to me like they are counting down toward the end of manga editors.

-The Kindle version and the Kobo version combines the first and second volumes into one comic book.
+The Kobo version, the Kindle version, the DLsite version, the Toranoana version, the Melonbooks version, and the FANZA version combines the first and second volumes into one comic book

 The revised edition of “PARA’S GAG COMIC” is now on sale.
 If you purchased the book on Amazon before July 2019, it is not possible to renew it unless you request Amazon to do so.
 For iBooks, you can renew it by deleting the existing data and re-downloading it.